mroberts91/umbraco-cache-refresher/README.md

 # Our.Umbraco.CacheRefresher

-This packaged is designed to add types that extend the new Umbraco v9+ event aggregator pattern, allowing application code that manages it's own caches to hook into core Umbraco events and invalidate or updated those caches triggered via a notification event.
+This package is designed to add types that extend the new Umbraco v9+ event aggregator pattern, allowing application code that manages it's own caches to hook into core Umbraco events and invalidate or updated those caches triggered via a notification event.